The Oak — part I

 A dance of a secret language.

-But ever more seem to find their way
+But more and more seem to find their way

 Bending down, you reach out your left hand,